+As used in this rule, “energy efficiency goal” means all energy efficiency produced by cost-effective DSM plans that are reasonably achievable; consistent with a utility’s IRP; and designed to achieve an optimal balance of energy resources in a utility’s service territory.

+As used in this rule, “energy efficiency target” means an established baseline of energy savings as a result of the commission analysis, a determination by the commission based upon the recommendation of the final report of the director of the electricity division of the commission on IRPs pursuant to 170 IAC 4-7, and/or a finding by the commission in an order on a utility DSM plan.

-(k) As used in this rule, "energy service" means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.
+As used in this rule, "energy service" means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.

-(l) As used in this rule, "engineering estimate" means an estimate of energy (kWh) and demand (kW) impact resulting from a demand-side measure based on an engineering calculation procedure.
+As used in this rule, "engineering estimate" means an estimate of energy (kWh) and demand (kW) impact resulting from a demand-side measure based on an engineering calculation procedure.
 An engineering estimate addresses change in energy use of a building or system resulting from installation of a DSM measure.
 If multiple DSM measures are installed, an engineering estimate accounts for the interactive effect between the DSM measures.

-(m) As used in this rule, the "FERC Uniform System of Accounts" means the rules and regulations governing the classification of accounts for Class A-B private electric utilities, as approved, prescribed, and promulgated by the Federal Energy Regulatory Commission in 18 CFR 41 and 18 CFR 101 and adopted by the commission for Indiana electric utilities at 170 IAC
+As used in this rule, the "FERC Uniform System of Accounts" means the rules and regulations governing the classification of accounts for Class A-B private electric utilities, as approved, prescribed, and promulgated by the Federal Energy Regulatory Commission in 18 CFR 41 and 18 CFR 101 and adopted by the commission for Indiana electric utilities at 170 IAC 4-2-1.1.

-4-2-1.1.
+As used in this rule, “gross energy” means the change in energy consumption that results directly from energy efficiency program-promoted actions taken by energy efficiency program participants regardless of the extent or nature of program influences on their actions.

+As used in this rule, “gross demand” means the change in demand that results directly from DSM program-promoted actions taken by DSM program participants regardless of the extent or nature of program influences on their actions.

+As used in this rule, “EM&V” means the independent evaluation, measurement and verification of DSM programs.

-(n) As used in this rule, "free-rider" means a customer who would have installed a demand-side measure without participating in a utility-sponsored DSM program, yet participates in the DSM program and receives an incentive or bonus for participation.
+As used in this rule, "free-rider" means a customer who would have installed a demand-side measure without participating in a utility-sponsored DSM program, yet participates in the DSM program and receives an incentive or bonus for participation.

-(o) As used in this rule, "income effect" means the change in a customer's energy use that is induced by a change in the amount of disposable income available to the customer.
+As used in this rule, "income effect" means the long term and short term change in a customer's energy use that is induced by a change in the amount of disposable income available to the customer.

-(p) As used in this rule, "integrated resource planning", or "plan" or "IRP" means a utility's assessment of a variety of demand-side and supply-side resources to cost-effectively meet customer electricity service needs.
-The IRP may also include, but is not limited to, the following:
+As used in this rule, "integrated resource planning", or "plan" or "IRP" means a utility's document submitted to meet the requirements of 170 IAC 4-7.

-(1) A public participation procedure.

-(2) An analysis of the uncertainty and risk posed by different resources and external factors.

-(q) As used in this rule, "load building" means a program intended to increase electricity consumption without regard to the timing of the increased usage.
+As used in this rule, "load building" means a program intended to increase electricity consumption without regard to the timing of the increased usage.

-(r) As used in this rule, "load research" means the collection of electricity usage data through a metering device associated with an end-use, a circuit, or a building.
-The metered data is used to better understand the characteristics of electric loads, the timing of their use, and the amount of electricity consumed by users.
-The data may be collected over a variety of time intervals, usually sixty (60) minutes or less.

-(s) As used in this rule, "load retention" means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or self-generation, to remain as customers.
+As used in this rule, "load retention" means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or self-generation, to remain as customers.

-(t) As used in this rule, "load shape" means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.
+As used in this rule, "load shape" means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.

-(u) As used in this rule, "lost revenue" means the revenue lost less the variable operating and maintenance costs saved as a result of not generating electricity because of a utility-sponsored DSM program.
+As used in this rule, "lost revenue” means the revenue lost, if any, due to the under recovery of authorized fixed costs by a utility implementing electric energy efficiency programs.